About the Journal

 Title Publication History and Archive

-The Illinois Natural History Survey Bulletin has undergone several name changes during its publication history, which reflect organizational name changes.
-Enumeration has been continuous, and the current version name has been in use since the 1950s.
+The Illinois Natural History Survey Bulletin has undergone several name changes which reflect organizational name changes.
+Enumeration has been continuous, and the current name has been in use since the 1950s.
 The ISSN of the print publication through volume 40 is 0073-4918.
 From volume 42 (2019), the publications is online only, and the ISSN is 2644-0687.

 Illinois Natural History Survey Bulletin vol. 27 – vol. 41 (1957- 2017)